The Dance of Gender

 Once again, TCPC is a member of the Presbyterian Church in American, which is a denomination that does not ordain women as elders.
 We have 21 elders and 7 pastors, and all of them are men.
 But at the same time, I can say without a hint of exaggeration that TCPC is flourishing because of the gifts and glory of women in our congregation.
 I could highlight many, but I will give you three.

-The third is a woman whose counseling is anointed by the Holy Spirit: Again, I won’t name her, but she is a brilliant Christian counselor to whom God has given prophetic gifts of discernment.
+The second is a woman whose counseling is anointed by the Holy Spirit.
 I was referred to her during a particularly desperate season of my life, and her counseling not only led me out of my desperation, but has sustained me in life ever since.
 She regularly counsels Abby and me, and our marriage and home showcase the fruit of her gifts and brilliance.
 I trust her so much that I made our entire pastoral team along with our wives spend a day of group counseling with her.
 She was a warrior in that room, courageously confronting us in our sin and shame, and forcing us to own the brokenness of our stories.
 Every one of us would say that day was simultaneously one of the most painful and glorious moments of sanctification we have ever experienced, and to this day every pastor continues to benefit from her counsel.
 But at the same time, she is fiercely complementarian in her theology (much of what I am writing here is influenced by her) and would never desire the weight and responsibility of ordained leadership.
 In fact, one of her unique passions is to help men discover their manhood, so that they can become the leaders God designed them to be.

 Those are three examples of many I could share.
-I am admittedly biased, but I believe that God has assembled at TCPC the best pastoral team in the PCA.
-Yet what nobody sees is that behind this group of ordained men, you will find the gifts and glory of exceptional women.
+I am admittedly biased, but I believe that God has assembled at TCPC the best pastoral team and session in the PCA, and we are unashamedly complementarian in our theology and practice.
+Yet behind this group of ordained men, you will find the gifts and glory of exceptional women.